-Currency transaction gains or losses arising from transactions denominated in currencies other than the functional currency of a subsidiary are recognized in results of operations in Other (expense) income, net within the Consolidated Statements of Operations.
-Net currency transaction (losses) were \$(2.3) million, \$(1.3) million, and \$(4.8) million in 2012, 2011, and 2010, respectively.
+Currency transaction gains or losses arising from transactions denominated in currencies other than the functional currency of a subsidiary are recognized in results of operations in Other expense, net within the Consolidated Statements of Operations.
+Net currency transaction losses were \$(0.9) million, \$(2.3) million, and \$(1.3) million in 2013, 2012, and 2011, respectively.
 The Company enters into foreign currency forward exchange contracts to mitigate the effects of adverse fluctuations in foreign currency exchange rates on these transactions.
-These contracts generally have a short duration and are recorded at fair value with both realized and unrealized gains and losses recorded in Other (expense) income, net.
-The net gain (loss) from these contracts was \$0.6 million, \$(1.2) million, and \$2.8 million in 2012, 2011, and 2010, respectively.
+These contracts generally have a short duration and are recorded at fair value with both realized and unrealized gains and losses recorded in Other expense, net.
+The net (loss) gain from these contracts was \$(0.1) million, \$0.6 million, \$(1.2) million in 2013, 2012, and 2011, respectively.